 It all began in 1987, in Sydney.

 The first questions into human behaviour and why we do the things we do resulted in the L.O.S.
-Newsletter.
+Newsletter (Logic and Order in Society).

 Nothing exists in a vacuum.
 Hence this page is not just about Otoom's past, but about the places and people that made life enjoyable.
 In this case it was Sydney's eastern suburbs that provided the atmosphere, but especially Kings Cross.